bagastri07/queue-example-asynq-go/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.

-2. **Install Dependencies**: Navigate to the root directory of the project and run the following command to install the required dependencies:
+2. **Install Dependencies and Fill Config**: Navigate to the root directory of the project and run the following command to install the required dependencies and dont forget fill the **config.yml** file:

 ```shell
 go mod tidy